Proactive Cyber Security – Your Lifeboat for Rising Above the Tide

 It’s also hard for a network administrator to quickly update all the software, as soon as a patch comes live.

-Or administrators could just focus on more important things and let us take care of the updates – our security product, Heimdal CORP, silently patches essential software (among other things that it does).
+Or administrators could just focus on more important things and let us take care of the updates – our security product, Thor Enterprise, silently patches essential software (among other things that it does).

 If you don’t trust us, then read what these 15 security top experts have to say about the importance of software patching.